Hand sanitizer, the gloppy alcoholic gel that’s nearly everywhere, and is supposed to keep germs from going anywhere, is getting a second look.

 There is evidence, however, that hand sanitizers can help prevent the spread of germs from the hands of people in the same household.
 Other studies show it can help prevent travelers’ diarrhea during international travel.

-Overall, a large-scale review of all available evidence suggests hand washing with plain soap and water continues to be the best in preventing common illnesses spread by bacteria and viruses found on common surfaces.
+Overall, a large-scale of all available evidence suggests hand washing with plain soap and water continues to be the best in preventing common illnesses spread by bacteria and viruses found on common surfaces.

 Under its new request, the FDA recently issued a proposed rule for the data, which is open to public comment for six months.